tlswg/tls13-spec/draft-ietf-tls-tls13.md

 always be verified to ensure proper signing by a trusted Certificate Authority (CA).
 The selection and addition of trusted CAs should be done very carefully.
 Users should be able to view information about the certificate and root CA.

-## Cipher Suite Support

-TLS supports a range of key sizes and security levels, including some that provide no or minimal security.
-A proper implementation will probably not support many cipher suites.
 Applications SHOULD also enforce minimum and maximum key sizes.
 For example, certification paths containing keys or signatures weaker than 2048-bit RSA or 224-bit ECDSA are not appropriate for secure applications.
-See also {{backwards-compatibility-security-restrictions}}.

 ## Implementation Pitfalls